troglobit/sysklogd/README.md

 musl libc, uClibc), `libsyslog` must be used in your application to unlock the new [RFC5424][] `syslogp()` API.

-The included `logger` tool can be used from the command line, or script, to send RFC5424 formatted messages using `libsyslog` to `syslogd` for local or remote logging.
+The included `logger` tool is primarily made for use with sysklogd, but can be used stand-alone too.
+It is not command line compatible with the "standard" Linux logger tool from the bsdutils project.
+Instead it is compatible with the actual BSD logger tool(s) -- only major difference is its support for `-I PID`, similar to the bsdutils `--id=PID`.
+The `logger` tool can be used from the command line, or script, to send both RFC5424 (default) and old-style (BSD) RFC3164 formatted messages using `libsyslog` to `syslogd` for local processing, or to a remote server.

 Main differences from the original sysklogd package are: